 Although a fully realized quantum network is still a far-off vision, recent breakthroughs in transmitting, storing and manipulating quantum information have convinced some physicists that a simple proof of principle is imminent.

 From defects in diamonds and crystals that help photons change color to drones that serve as spooky network nodes, researchers are using a smorgasbord of exotic materials and techniques in this quantum quest.
 The first stage, many say, would be a quantum network using standard optical fiber to connect at least three small quantum devices about 50 to 100 kilometers apart.

 Such a network may be built in the next five years, according to Ben Lanyon of the Institute for Quantum Optics and Quantum Information in Innsbruck, Austria.
-Lanyon’s team is part of Europe’s Quantum Internet Alliance, coordinated by Stephanie Wehner at the Delft University of Technology in the Netherlands, which is tasked with creating a quantum network.
-Europe is competing with similar national efforts in China—which in 2016 launched Micius, a quantum communications satellite—as well as in the United States.
-Last December, the U.S. government enacted the National Quantum Initiative Act, which will lavishly fund a number of research hubs dedicated to quantum technologies, including quantum computers and networks.
+Lanyon’s team is part of Europe’s Quantum Internet Alliance, coordinated by Stephanie Wehner of the Delft University of Technology in the Netherlands, which is tasked with creating a quantum network.
+Europe is competing with similar national efforts in China—which in 2016 launched Micius, a quantum communications satellite—as well as in the U.S. Last December the U.S. government enacted the National Quantum Initiative Act, which will lavishly fund a number of research hubs dedicated to quantum technologies, including quantum computers and networks.
 “The main feature of a quantum network is that you are sending quantum information instead of classical information,” says Delft University’s Ronald Hanson.
 Classical information deals in bits that have values of either 0 or 1.
 Quantum information, however, uses quantum bits, or qubits, which can be in a superposition of both 0 and 1 at the same time.
 Qubits can be encoded, for example, in the polarization states of a photon or in the spin states of electrons and atomic nuclei.

 In what Hanson calls the “low-hanging fruit of quantum networks,” qubits are already being used for creating secret keys—random strings of 0s and 1s—that can then be used to encode classical information, an application called quantum key distribution (QKD).